roosto/macos-for-unix-nerds/slides.md

 ## Homebrew ##

-The only sane way to install 3rd party unix software on your mac.
+The only sane way to install 3rd party unix software on your mac

-Why are you waiting?
-[Install Homebrew][Homebrew]

-Homebrew installs unix utilities properly, inside `/usr/local`.
-You should _always_ be wary of an installer that wants your administrator password, and you should basically always refuse to use a command line installation process that want to be run with `sudo`
+* Homebrew installs unix utilities properly, inside `/usr/local`
+* You should _always_ be wary of an installer that wants your administrator password
+* You should almost w/o exception **refuse** to use a command line installation process that wants to be run with `sudo`
+* See the [project’s home][Homebrew Project website]

-Learn a few things about the files hierarchy & organization (it’s actually not just chaos).
+For primers on about the filesystem hierarchy & organization (it’s actually not just chaos).
 See the manual entry for `hier(7)` or the [Wiki article on the Unix filesystem][Unix filesystem: Conventional directory layout]

 ---

 ## `defaults write` ##

 Coming back to showing hidden files.
-Maybe you’ve seen this?
+Maybe you’ve seen these?

+    defaults write com.apple.finder AppleShowAllFiles YES # this is one is gross

     defaults write com.apple.screencapture location ~/Screenshots
-    defaults write com.apple.finder AppleShowAllFiles YES # this is one is gross

-These can be found out and about and around.
-I would be wary of certain ones, b/c they get out of date all the time.
-Some are dangerous, like turning off Gatekeeper.
+* These can be found out and about on the web
+* Be wary of them
+    * they get out of date a lot
+    * some are dangerous; e.g., turning off Gatekeeper
+    * some are redundant to GUI settings

-I use this little technique to record any writes that I make, so that I have some idea of what broke if I break something.
+I use [a logging script][log_defaults_writes.bash gist] little technique to record any writes that I make, so that I have some idea of what broke ~~if happen to~~ when I inventitiably I break something.

 ---